blockmar/concourse-maven/README.md

 The pipleline has who variables:

-`github-private-key`: Private key for github access.
-(Since the git resource is generic we can't use API key access) `git-branch`: Name of branch to build.
+ - `github-private-key`: Private key for github access.
+(Since the git resource is generic we can't use API key access)
+ - `git-repo`: Name of github repository including oranization
+ - `git-branch`: Name of branch to build.